tanby-dynamics/partsbin/README.md

 # partsbin

-partsbin is (intended to be) a really simple CRUD app with some search capabilities, to keep track of parts for hobbyist electrical experimenters.
+partsbin is a really simple CRUD app with some search capabilities, to keep track of parts for hobbyist electrical experimenters.

-It's not really intended for use at a scale of more than a few simultaneous users - in fact I'm only planning to test a single user.
+It's not really intended for use at a scale of more than a few simultaneous users - in fact I'm only planning to test a single user, perhaps with a couple of instances on different machines pointing at the same data file.
 The idea is to be able to spin an instance up on your workbench computer or a home server via a single Docker command.

+The data file location will be configurable when the Docker container is spun up, I would suggest putting it in Dropbox or somewhere it will be backed up automatically.

 ## Design choices